Fadil-Tao/manga-basis-data/readme.md

 # Manga Basis Data

+### Note
+The project is not complete, todo :
+- add migrations
+- default data
+- dockerize
+- simple frontend with templating

 ### Description

 This is Rest A.P.I project written in go and mysql with pure net/http.
 This project logic handled with mysql stored procedure.